 When people hear the word “FICO,” they think “FICO credit report” or “FICO score.”
 In fact, FICO is a company that develops analytics software that uses algorithms to predict consumer behavior.
 Its software assesses a prospective borrower’s ability to repay a loan and spits out the FICO Score.
 But, your credit score and your credit reports are intimately connected.
+And despite the popular credit myths you might have heard, you do have more than one credit score.
+Your FICO Score is one of them.

 Confused?
 Let’s break down what you need to know about a FICO credit report or FICO Score.